rlucas11/panelCodeR/README.md

 modelOutput <- panelcoder(data)
 ```

-To change which model is run, use the `panelModel` option to specify whether to run the "starts", "riclpm", "clpm", "arts", "sts", or "dpm" model.
+To change which model is run, use the `panelModel` option to specify whether to run the "starts", "riclpm", "clpm", "arts", "sts", "dpm", or "gclm" model.

 ```R
 modelOutput <- panelcoder(data, panelModel = "riclpm")